Ralph Rumney

-Rumney spent much of his life living as a wanderer, and was variously described as both a "recluse" and a "media whore", seeing his existence as a "permanent adventure and endless experiment."
-Rumney married Pegeen Guggenheim, the daughter of Peggy Guggenheim.
 He moved, as his friend Guy Atkins said, "between penury and almost absurd affluence.
 One visited him in a squalid room in London's Neal Street, in a house shared with near down-and-outs.
-Next, one would find him in Harry's Bar in Venice, or at a Max Ernst opening in Paris.
+Next, one would find him in Harry's Bar in Venice, or at a Max Ernst opening in Paris....
 He seemed to take poverty with more equanimity than riches."